kalyandangi/AlgorithmVisualization/README.md

 ## Overview

-Algorithm Visualization is a C# Windows Forms application that provides a visual representation of the Bubble Sort algorithm.
+Algorithm Visualization is a C# Windows Forms application that provides a visual representation of the Sort algorithm.
 This project focuses on visualizing the inner workings of the Sort algorithm, making it easier to understand how this sorting technique operates.

 **Key Features:**